 a) Technical Activities Committee to stimulate, coordinate and oversee the technical activities of the Association, including the Working Groups and the technical symposia and colloquia.

-b) Election Committee, chaired by the Vice President from the Administrative Organization.
+b) Election Committee, chaired by the Executive Vice President.

 c) Financial Committee, chaired by the Treasurer.